qiuhuang08/AudioSight/README.md

 ### 3. Intelligent AutoEQ Algorithm
 - One‑click auto‑calibration, no tedious setup required
 - Multiple tuning modes (precision for monitoring, natural for casual listening)
-- Pioneering **target‑processing chain**: shift from “adjusting parameters” to “defining sonic goals” — making calibration simpler and more creative.

 ---